-Aspirational Peer Institutions Types of Policy Academic Probation Poli су University of Minnesota - Twin Cities Centralized A student will be placed on probation (and will remain on probation) if either the term or the cumulative is below 2.000.
-A student on probation will have a hold placed on the student's record and must see an ac in order to register.
+Aspirational Peer Institutions Types of Policy Academic Probation Policy University of Minnesota - Twin Cities Centralized 1.
+A student will be placed on probation (and will remain on probation) if either the term or the cumulative GPA is below 2.000.
+A student on probation will have a hold placed on the student's record and must see an adviser in order to register.
 2. Academic contract.
 Colleges may develop contracts specifying additional requirements that students enrolled in that college must meet to be removed from probation or to register for classes while on probation.
 The academic contract may include GPA expectations more rigorous than the 2.000 term and cumulative GPA minimum standard, where programmatically warranted and where clearly communicated to the student.
 If the student meets the conditions of the contract, and the term and cumulative GPA are at least 2.000, the student will be removed from probation.
 Even if the contract conditions are met, the student must still meet the minimum GPA requirements of this policy.
 If the conditions of the contract are not met, the student will be suspended.
 3. Registering while on probation.
 Students will be given an override for the probation hold to enable them to register when they have met with an adviser and, if a contract is required, when the student's academic adviser and college office are satisfied that the conditions of the contract have been met.
-University of California - Los Angeles Centralized If placed on probation, you If your term GPA falls below your term/overall GPA falls below 2.0 will have two terms to get your over w 2.0 while on probation, you will bec erall GPA to 2.0 or above within two t all GPA back to 2.0 Pennsylvania State University Centralized maintain a 2.00 CGPA move into a s on the registration of subsequent s status of Academic Warning.
-While o D cumulative GPA (CGPA).
-Students who do not n Academic Warning you will have a hold placed Idemic adviser to remove this Academic campus email address.
-The University of Texas - Austin Centralized Total College Hours Undertaken UT Austin GPA for Scholastic Probation Below 15 Less than 2.00 15 - 44 Less than 2.00 ] 45 - 59 Less than 2.00 60 or more Less than 2.00
+University of California - Los Angeles Centralized If placed on probation, youIf your term GPA falls below our term/overall GPA falls below 2.0 but is above or equal to 1.5. will have two terms to get your overall GPA back to 2.0 v 2.0 while on probation, you will become Subject to Dismissal erall GPA to 2.0 or above within two terms, you will become Subject to Dismissal Pennsylvania State University Centralized maintain a 2.00 CGPA move into a son the registration of subsequent se a degree is defined by meeting a 2.00 cumulative GPA (CGPA).
+Students who do not tatus of Academic Warning.
+While on Academic Warning you will have a hold placed emesters and must meet with an academic adviser to remove this Academic terning the hold will be sent to your campus email address.
+The University of Texas - Austin Centralized 1 32 1 103 100 Total College Hours Undertaken UT Austin GPA for Scholastic Probation Below 15 Less than 2.00 15 - 44 Less than 2.00 45 - 59 Less than 2.00 60 or more Less than 2.00